mahdi-eth/Encryption-Webapp/README.md

 ## Note
 This app is a simple demonstration of encryption and decryption using a user-provided key.
 It is not meant to be used for secure data encryption.

-`The host of this project supports only the view(frontend) of the project.
-The backend will be on the host as soon as possible.`

 ## Author
 Mahdi Ettehadnejad